Home / Procedures / ABO Incompatible Liver Transplant in Gurgaon

 • Access to a dedicated transplant ICU and advanced surgical infrastructure

-As a highly experienced ABO Incompatible Liver Transplant Surgeon in Gurgaon, Dr. Ankur Garg combines advanced surgical techniques with suitable transplant protocols.
-He performs advanced liver transplant procedures at Paras Health, Gurgaon, a leading tertiary care centre for hepatobiliary and transplant surgery in Delhi NCR.
+Dr. Ankur Garg performs advanced liver transplant and HPB procedures at Paras Health, Gurugram, a tertiary care centre for hepatobiliary and transplant surgery in Delhi NCR.

 FAQs